granule-project/granule/examples/intro.gr.md

 The equivalent of `fromMaybe` would be a valid Haskell or ML program, but Granule rejects it and in fact this type is not inhabited in Granule.
-Since the `d`efault value doesn't get used in the `None` case of the `Maybe a` parameter, we must wrap it in a modality that witnesses/enables nonlinearity.
+Since the `d`efault value doesn't get used in the `Some` case of the `Maybe a` parameter, we must wrap it in a modality that witnesses/enables nonlinearity.
 However, we don't know statically what it is supposed to be.
 For this Granule lets us declare a lower and upper bound with an interval: